Marine Mammals Archives | Oceana

 Hourglass Dolphin

 The hourglass dolphin’s body is short and stocky, while the dorsal fin is tall and curved, sometimes even appearing bent towards the body in adult males.
 Their body narrows near the mouth where one of the dolphin’s white patches begins, extending over the eye and tapering off at the dorsal fin.
-The dolphin’s second white patch begins where … Read more
+The dolphin’s second white … Read more